ksylvan/remote-coding/README.md

 - Error Lens
 - markdownlint

-NOTE: For TabNine to work, you need to port-forward the following ports on your local machine to the remote dev server.
+NOTE: For TabNine Hub access, you need to port-forward the tabnine port on your local machine to the remote dev server.
 On the iPad, you can [use the Termius SSH app to accomplish this](https://support.termius.com/hc/en-us/articles/4402386576793-Port-forwarding).
 You'll also need to use the [location tracking feature of Termius](https://support.termius.com/hc/en-us/articles/900006226306-I-can-t-use-the-iOS-app-in-the-background) to ensure the port-forward connection remains active in the background.

 ```text
 5555:localhost:5555
 ```

+Recent versions of TabNine no longer use the fixed port number 5555 so you need to find the port number of the hub by looking at the log file (follow the instructions below).

 ## A Note on using TabNine and VSCode Web